-On December 16th, 1993, I was interviewed for the Belmont Citizen-Herald about my work advocating for LGBT students in Massachusetts public schools.
+On December 16th, 1993, I was interviewed for the Belmont Citizen-Herald about my work advocating for LGBTQ students in Massachusetts.

 Students can do many things as part of Belmont High School’s Independent Study, but it’s the rare senior who lobbies a bill into law during the semester-long project.